-Best Suburbs in Las Vegas: Your Guide to the Las Vegas Suburbs
+Best Suburbs in Las Vegas: Las Vegas, NV Community Living Guide

 The Las Vegas Valley is home to Nevada's largest urban area, the Las Vegas metro area.
 Las Vegas metro has been synonymous with Clark County Nevada since 2003.
 Geographically, it is an area defined by the valley's basin, surrounded by mountains on all sides.
 The valley is home to the state's three largest incorporated communities, as well as 11 unincorporated towns governed by Clark County.